Treatment and Support Service (Directions Health Services)

 Maximum waiting time for service:

-- No waiting period for crisis counselling
+- No waiting period for walk-in and brief intervention

 - Men, women and couples (including same sex couples) and with accompanying children

 When and how to access:

 Operating hours: Program operating hours are 9am – 5pm (Monday – Friday).
 A limited number of appointments are available outside of these hours.

 Ways to access: By appointment, drop-in (no appointment required) and outreach

 Disability access: Accessible toilets, lifts, doorways and parking, access to interpreter services (sign language).

 Referrals accepted from: Self, friend/family, another service, GP, Courts, Police, but no referrals are required (Use of the Directions referral form is encouraged if referred by another agency)